fyne-io/fyne/README.md

   </table>
 </div>

 > Note that Windows applications load from a command prompt by default, which means if you click an icon you may see a command window.
+Fyne hides this for you at the start of the program but it might still be visible for a split second.
 > To fix this add the parameters `-ldflags -H=windowsgui` to your run or build commands.

 # Documentation